GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

 New compression formats
 ------------------------

-Joblib can use new compression methods based on python standard library modules:
+Joblib can use new compression formats based on Python standard library modules:
-**zlib, gzip, bz2, lzma and xz** (the last 2 are available for Python greater than 3.3).
-When dumping data into cache, **the compressor is selected automatically when the file name has an explicit extension**:
+**zlib, gzip, bz2, lzma and xz** (the last 2 are available for Python greater than 3.3). **The compressor is selected automatically when the file name has an explicit extension**:

 .. code-block:: python